 Pediatric sleep-disordered breathing describes disruptions of normal breathing while sleeping.
 It includes frequent or loud snoring, mouth breathing while sleeping, and sleep apnea.
 Children with sleep-disordered breathing risk behavioral, emotional, and cognitive development issues.

 Some common causes of pediatric sleep-disordered breathing include enlarged adenoids and tonsils.
 The position of the tongue in the mouth and a bad bite can affect normal breathing as well.
 The bad bite may cause your teeth to grind, which disrupts sleep by causing jaw and neck pain.

 Parents of children with sleep-disordered breathing need awareness of more treatment options.
 Instead, parents receive more antibiotics, surgeries, and drugs for their children.
 Drugs to help their child be more attentive and drugs to help their child sleep.

-The problem with this approach is only the symptoms are being treated.
+The problem with this approach is that only the symptoms are being treated.
 The underlying problem is being ignored.
 It’s like shutting the barn door after the cows are out.
 You can catch the cows before they get out or you can fix the barn door.
 Fixing the barn door needs to start now.

 Start by taking this screening quiz.
 See if your child or a child you know needs testing for sleep-disordered breathing.
-When children lack proper sleep, their growth and brain development suffer.
+When children lack proper sleep, their growth and brain development suffers.
 There are non-medicated solutions that can improve your child’s sleeping patterns.